-- Economic performance - Market volatility
+- Economic performance

+- Market volatility

+- Capitals impacted: Financial

-Cyber Threats and IT Security
+Cyber Threats and IT Security risk

 With the adoption of disruptive technologies and platforms, there lies a significant risk of cyber-attack.
 Loss of sensitive and private data and information might have adverse impact on our reputation as well as our profitability.